skostinski/skostinski.github.io/_pages/openings.md

 nav_order: 8
 ---

-If you are interested in joining the group as a postdoc or PhD student please contact S. Kostinski at sk10775@nyu.edu.
+If you are interested in joining the group as a postdoc or PhD student, please contact S. Kostinski by email (sk10775@nyu.edu).